 Public Radical Tours are made through the Bauhaus buildings and the city centre on the 1st and 2nd of June.
 The re-narrative of the original Bauhaus buildings is comprehensively presented, and Dessau is positioned in the centenary as a crystallization point of modern architecture.

 In the Long Night of Architecture Films held on 1st of June, developed and realized in cooperation with ARTE und KIEZ Kino Dessau, historical and contemporary films will be shown on the “Open Stage” of the Dessau Bauhaus Museum and as an open-air event in the City Park.

-The following architects will participate: atelier le balto (Berlin), Sam Chermayeff (Berlin), Frida Escobedo (Mexico City), Donatella Fioretti (Berlin), Andrés Jaque (Barcelona), Anupama Kundoo (Madrid/Pondicherry), Jürgen Mayer H. (Berlin), Ippolito Pestellini (Rotterdam), Philippe Rahm (Zurich), Umschichten (Stuttgart) and others.
+The following architects will participate: Andrej Bernik (Paris), atelier le balto (Berlin), Sam Chermayeff (Berlin), Frida Escobedo (Mexico City), Donatella Fioretti (Berlin), Andrés Jaque (Barcelona), Anupama Kundoo (Madrid/Pondicherry), Jürgen Mayer H. (Berlin), Ippolito Pestellini (Rotterdam), umschichten (Stuttgart).

 Simultaneously to the Festival Architecture Radical, the Werkleitz Festival “Model and Ruin” will be held in Dessau.

 The Bauhaus Dessau Foundation is a non-profit foundation under public law.
 It is institutionally funded by the German Federal Commissioner for Culture and the Media, the State of Saxony-Anhalt, and the City of Dessau-Roßlau.
 The Festival Architecture Radical is generously funded by: